vigna/webgraph-rs/README.md

 ## Operating on Graphs

-There are many operations available on graphs, such as [transpose] and [simplify], and [permute].
+There are many operations available on graphs, such as [transpose], [simplify], and [permute].

 ## Acknowledgments